Life and Legacy Celebrations

-If you received an invitation to the 2018 Life and Legacy Celebrations and have some questions about the event, you are not alone.
+If you received an invitation to the 2022 Life and Legacy Celebration and have some questions about the virtual event, you are not alone.
 Please find answers to some frequently asked questions below or contact Family Support Services.

 Do I have to pay to attend?
-No. There is no cost to attend the ceremony or the reception.
+No. There is no cost to participate in the in-person or virtual ceremony.

 Will my loved one’s recipient(s) be at the in-person ceremony or featured in the virtual ceremony?
-The transplant recipients at the ceremony are active volunteers who have chosen to participate as a way to say thank you to donor families.
-Most of the volunteers received their transplants several years ago.
-You will not be introduced to your loved one’s recipient(s) at the ceremony.
+The transplant recipients featured are active volunteers who have chosen to participate as a way to say thank you to donor families.
+Most of these volunteers received their transplants several years ago.
+Your loved one’s recipients will not be identified at the ceremony.

-If I don’t attend the ceremony, will I still receive the medal?
+If I don’t participate in either ceremony, will I still receive the medal?
 Yes.
-When you send in your RSVP card that you cannot attend, there is an option to request to have the medal sent to your home.
-You must return that card in order for us to mail you the medal.
-If you cannot attend the ceremony this year, you can also indicate on your RSVP card that you would like to receive an invitation for next year’s ceremony.
+When you register that you cannot attend, there is an option to request to have the medal sent to your home.
+You must register in order for us to mail you the medal.
+If you cannot attend the ceremony this year, you can also indicate that you would like to receive an invitation for next year’s ceremony.

-What kind of photograph should I send in?
-It is best to send a clear picture that features your loved one’s face prominently.
+What kind of photograph should I submit for the photographic tribute?
+It is best to submit a clear picture that features your loved one’s face prominently.
 You can send a favorite picture (it doesn’t need to be the most current).
-You can also send a photo that has other individuals in it, though you should clearly note who the donor is in the photograph.
 It is possible that the picture will be cropped to highlight the donor’s face, so the photo may look different during the tribute.
 Photographs that are at least 4×6 will work best.
 Please note that if more than one family member submits a photograph for the same donor, we will select the photograph that will appear the best in the program.

 How do I send the photograph?
-Please email your photograph directly to Gift of Life using the email address: LLCphoto@donors1.org.
-Your photograph should be sent in a high resolution format (at least 300 dpi).
+When you register, you will have the opportunity to upload a photograph.
+Your photograph should be in a high resolution format (at least 300 dpi).
 Otherwise, the photo may appear blurry.
 Do not send photocopies of pictures or pictures of pictures because they will not show up well for the tribute.
-In your email, be sure to include your loved one’s name as you would like it to appear in the program and the location of the ceremony you plan to attend.

 Do I have to contribute a photo?
 No. Some families decide they are not ready to take part in the photo tribute.

-If we choose not to attend, can the photograph still be included in the ceremony?
+If we choose not to participate, can a photograph of my loved one still be included in the ceremony?
 Absolutely.
 You can submit your photograph by emailing us at firstname.lastname@example.org.